 Association Policy: Why Communication Is Key

-The best boards are in tune with their residents to ensure that policies help improve the community or building and enhance resident lifestyles and property values.
+The best boards are in tune with their residents to ensure that policies help improve the community or building, tie into the community vision and enhance resident lifestyles and property values.
 They also recognize that the key to happier residents and effective policies is strong communication.
-That means letting residents know the “why” behind the policies and how they will impact the association.
+That means communicating the “why” behind new and existing policies and clearly explaining how they will impact the association.

-Here are some proven tips and best practices to ensure that your policies make a positive impact on the association and are understood by the community's residents.
+Follow these steps to ensure that your policies make a positive impact on the association and are clearly understood by the community’s residents:

 If you don’t remember anything else, remember this: Good policy starts with the right “why.”
 As a board, make sure you first answer the question, “What’s the purpose behind our policy?”
 In other words, why was the policy introduced?

 - Did it come about because of multiple homeowner complaints?

 - Has a new law or ordinance come up in your area that requires new or updated policy?

 - Will this policy prevent or mitigate potential liability in the community or building?

 Identifying your “why” can be pretty straightforward or it may require a little more digging, but it’s critical for effective policy adoption.
 Before you introduce a new policy, partner with your fellow board members, manager and management company to confirm that the policy is important and needed in the community.

 Step #2: Communicate the purpose and benefits.

 Once you’ve identified the reason for your policy, it’s important to communicate that purpose to homeowners.
 Help them understand the benefits of instituting this policy and why it will ultimately improve the resident experience and property values.
 Lean on your management company to help you effectively communicate it to homeowners and residents.